sunbeam-labs/sunbeam/docs/structure.rst

 .circleci/
 **********

+This directory contains the `config.yml` file which defines the CI jobs to be run by CircleCI as well as any scripts that are included in those jobs.

 .github/
 ********

+This directory contains the `PULL_REQUEST_TEMPLATE.md` file which defines a template for any pull requests on the sunbeam repository.
+This is also where definitions for any CI/CD workflows run through GitHub Actions would live.

 .snakemake/
 ***********

 This directory is created the first time you run sunbeam.
+It will contain all the auxiliary environments created by snakemake (each environment will be named by a hash of the `.yml` file, so any changes to those files will result in a new environment being built).